jalimena/LLPFCCTutorial/README.md

 </details>

 The root file output of this step (trees) will live in the `output_stage1/` directory.
-Open your output with root and check that you get a tree with filled branches.
+Open your background output with root and check that you get a tree with filled branches.

 <details>
   <summary>Click here to see what the root file output of this step might look like:</summary>